Mega Man II (1991 video game)

-is an action-platform video game by Capcom for the Game Boy.
-It is the second game in the handheld version of the Mega Man series after Mega Man: Dr. Wily's Revenge.
-It is noteworthy for having been developed by a different company than the rest of the Mega Man titles on the Game Boy.
+is an action-platform video game developed by Thinking Rabbit and published by Capcom for the Game Boy.
+It is the second game in the handheld series of the Mega Man franchise after Mega Man: Dr. Wily's Revenge.
 The game follows Mega Man as he pursues his arch-enemy Dr. Wily, whose most recent ploy for world domination involves the theft of an experimental time machine.
 Mega Man confronts both Wily and a number of enemies from his past, including a new and mysterious robot named Quint.
 Just like other Game Boy games in the series, Mega Man II marries the features of two consecutive Nintendo Entertainment System (NES) titles, in this case, Mega Man 2 and Mega Man 3.

-In 2013, Mega Man II was made available on the Virtual Console of Japan's Nintendo eShop for the Nintendo 3DS.
-It was later released in the North American and PAL region eShops the following year.
+Mega Man II received mixed reviews from critics, in part due to Thinking Rabbit's inexperience in developing similar games, and is considered to be the weakest of the five Game Boy games due to its bland level design and poorly optimized soundtrack.
+As a result of the game's reception, Thinking Rabbit wasn't reconfirmed for its sequels, and the development of the Game Boy games returned in the hands of Minakuchi Engineering.

 Plot

 The storyline of Mega Man II involves the hero Mega Man battling his arch-nemesis Dr. Wily as the latter once again attempts to take over the world.
 This time around the evil genius has stolen an experimental "Time Skimmer" from the world's Chronos Institute and used it to travel 37.426 years into the future.
-Meanwhile, Mega Man is sent to investigate an underground passageway containing enemy Robot Masters from his previous adventures.
+Meanwhile, thanks to the sense of smell of the robot dog Rush, Dr. Light found out about the theft.
+Worried about the situation, he sends Mega Man to investigate an underground passageway containing enemy Robot Masters from his previous adventures.
 Mega Man destroys them again and makes his way to Wily's fortress, which contains four more Robot Masters from his past.
 Once they are destroyed, Mega Man advances and comes upon Quint, a future version of himself.
 Wily had captured Quint in the future, remodeled him, and brought him back to the present.
 After Mega Man beats him, Quint relinquishes his "Sakugarne" jackhammer weapon to the hero.
 Mega Man follows Wily to a space station and defeats him.